 This winter I have been trying to get out and about for more winter walks - and one of the types of winter walking that I have found I most enjoy has been coastal walks.
 And so today my goal is to tick off a new stretch of coastline, between two of the major cities in the North East - Newcastle and Sunderland.

 I start this walk in Newcastle, but here I will jump in early and say that this is not the best way to do this walk.
-Subsequently I have done a walk from Whitley Bay, round to Tynemouth, to North Shields, and then up along the opposite side of the Tyne to this walk - and the writeup for that walk can be found at the end of this link.
+Subsequently I have done a walk from Whitley Bay, round to Tynemouth, to North Shields - and then up along the opposite side of the Tyne to this walk (the writeup for that walk can be found at the end of this link).

-Having done both walks, my suggestion is to replace that walk and this walk with the official coastal path route, starting in Whitley Bay, heading rounds to Tynemouth, then on to North Shields (as in that walk above) - and then take the ferry across to South Shields, and then continue this walk from South Shields onwards.
+Having done both walks, my suggestion is to replace that walk and this walk with a route that sticks to the the coast path route - starting in Whitley Bay, heading round to Tynemouth, then on to North Shields - and then taking the ferry across to South Shields, before continuing this walk from South Shields onwards.

-The ferry is pretty reliable (although check it is running before you head out), but as a last resort you can get from North Shields to South Shields via the metro - it will just take a little over an hour to get all the way round.
+The ferry is pretty reliable (maybe check it is running before you head out though), but as a last resort you can get from North Shields to South Shields via the metro - it will just take a while, as it has to go the long way round.

 My first job is to get over the river, and in central Newcastle there are many bridges to choose from, but in the end I opt for High Level Bridge - mostly because it is, as it says on the tin, on a high level - and thus should have the best views out across the river.